 Production Time: 6 months to 1 year

 Polished 3D game trailer production and cinematics promote titles, reveal backstories, or set seasonal events.
-The short run times allow focusing resources on highly-detailed characters, effects, and rendering for marketing.
+The short-run times allow for focusing resources on highly detailed characters, effects, and rendering for marketing.
 Producing in tandem with game development means tighter deadlines.

 3D Animated Films